MichaelDeMattos/dollar-to-brl/README.md

 # dollar-dotpyc.com
 ```
-Extension to Gnome-Shell in versions (36,38,40,41), for conversion dollar USD in real BRL.
+Extension to Gnome-Shell in versions (38, 40, 41 or >), for conversion dollar USD in real BRL.
 ```

 # Licence